Whatsapp Icon

 Recovery is not only about physical health but also about improving your quality of life.
 Engaging in hobbies, spending time with loved ones, and slowly resuming normal activities can contribute to your overall well-being.
 Remember, recovery takes time and patience, so be kind to yourself during this process.

 In summary, the post-chemotherapy phase is about healing, monitoring for recurrence, and managing any long-term side effects.
-Its essential to follow your healthcare team's guidance and prioritize self-care to support your recovery journey.
+It's essential to follow your healthcare team's guidance and prioritize self-care to support your recovery journey.
 Understanding what comes next after chemotherapy can empower you to take proactive steps towards your health and well-being.

 Integrative Therapies During Chemotherapy